Synerty/vortexpy/README.md

 # VortexPY

-Synerty's observable, routeable, data serialisation and transport code.
+Synerty's observable, routable, data serialisation and transport code.

 Why PY at the end?
 To be consistent with VortexJS, which is the Browser side package.
 See https://github.com/Synerty/vortexjs

 Requirements:
 * Python 3.5
-* Twisted
+* Twisted 16+
+* SQLAlchemy 1, 1.1

-The "vortex" is designed to transport "Payloads" from a web browser (JavaScript) to a twisted web server.
+The "vortex" is designed to transport "Payloads" from a web browser (VortexJS) to a twisted web server (VortexPY).
 There is also a python client for python client to python server communication.

 ### Vortex, The Observable Part